 Turner was notified that because Redcliffe Plantation State Historic Site is on the National Register of Historic Places, the National Park Service will have to sign off on the project.
 He said the expansion site has to be tested for archaeological evidence and get federal approval.
 He has no idea how long this process will take.
 You can email Turner at email@example.com

-The Beech Island Country Store was completed in time for the tour and everyone who stopped by to take a look loved it.
+The Beech Island Country Store was completed in time for the Spring 2019 tour and everyone who stopped by to take a look loved it.
 The old Coke machine, counter, signs, display case, and newly built shelves full of old store items nearly filled up the inside.
 Over the summer we have moved in some more things and still have many more items to fill up the building.

-On the outside, our restored kerosene tank was installed in time for the tour.
+On the outside, our restored kerosene tank was installed in time for the Spring 2019 tour.
 We still have to get the ESSO gas pump from the late Jim Prior’s farm restored and placed out front before we can hold our store dedication and grand opening.
 In August, the society received $1,000 in contingency funds from Aiken County Councilman Danny Feagin.
 That money, will make it possible to get the gas pump restored and maybe have a sign made.